-- (c) AEMO is required to specify the criteria for classification of: - (i) A load as an IBL4. - (ii) An IBR as an LIBR, which must take into account plant type and size and other matters AEMO considers relevant to identifying IBR that may have a general system strength impact above the Materiality Threshold5. - (d) AEMO considers that the size of a load or IBR should be determinative of the need for a system strength impact assessment.
-Hence, the key criterion for classifying load as an IBL or an IBR as an LIBR is a minimum capacity of 5 MW or 5 MVA. - (e) For clarity, it is noted that a load can only be an IBL if it also meets the criteria inherent in the NER definition of inverter based load itself.
-That is, the load must be: - (i) supplied by power electronics, including inverters; and - (ii) potentially susceptible to inverter control instability.
+- (c) AEMO is required to specify the criteria for classification of: - (i) A load Plant (other than a production unit) as an IBL. - (ii) An IBR as an LIBR, which must take into account plant type and size and other matters AEMO considers relevant to identifying IBR that may have a general system strength impact above the Materiality Threshold. - (d) AEMO considers that the size of a load plant (other than a production unit) or IBR should be determinative of the need for a system strength impact assessment.
+Hence, the key

+- criterion for classifying loadplant (other than a production unit) as an IBL or an IBR as an LIBR is a minimum capacity of 5 MW or 5 MVA. - (e) For clarity, it is noted that a load plant (other than a production unit) can only be an IBL if it also meets the criteria inherent in the NER definition of inverter based load itself.
+That is, the loadplant (other than a production unit) must be: - (i) supplied by power electronics, including inverters; and - (ii) potentially susceptible to inverter control instability.

 2.3.
-Plant alterations6
+Plant alterations